 First on our agenda after a good nights sleep was a cooking class.
 We had decided to go with Siam Rice as they had great online reviews.
 We were to be picked up from our guesthouse at 9am for our full day cooking class.
 At 10:30am and after a phone-call to the cooking school a tuk tuk arrived.
 We were very confused and at this stage realised our concerns of being forgotten about were true.
 We were taken in the tuk tuk to a morning market where we were met by a lady who rushed us inside and then started explaining to us what all the different curry pastes and vegetables were.
 She didn’t introduce herself but we figured she must have been one of the staff.
 All the other participants had already been through the market and were waiting out the front to head to where the cooking would begin.
-After being rushed through the market we joined the rest of the group and had to remind ourselves that although we were extremely frustrated (not because they had forgotten to pick us up but because when they did they didn’t even apologise or acknowledge that anything had gone wrong) that we needed to clear our minds, forget about the bad start and try and enjoy the day.
+After being rushed through the market we joined the rest of the group and had to remind ourselves that although we were extremely frustrated (not because they had forgotten to pick us up but because when they did they didn’t even apologise or acknowledge that anything had gone wrong) that we needed to clear our minds, forget about the bad start and try to enjoy the day.

 Kim’s favourite was her Thai Green Curry with the curry paste made from scratch and the Mango Sticky Rice which she had them put in a takeaway container as after eating all day she just couldn’t fit it in!
-Duanes favourite was the Jungle Curry – he made the curry paste from scratch and it had so many chillis in it your eyes would water just at the smell!
+Duane’s favourite was the Jungle Curry – he made the curry paste from scratch and it had so many chillies in it your eyes would water just at the smell!

 We scored an awesome bungalow across a dodgy bamboo bridge which cost only 100bht per night!
-Our time in Pai was spent on a scooter discovering the surrounding landscape on a scooter we hired for a day.
+Our time in Pai was spent discovering the surrounding landscape on a scooter we hired for a day.
 We visited Pai Canyon which was a rather impressive sight with beautiful views and we also managed a visit to the hot springs which were absolutely amazing!
-It was like having a long awaited bath as the water warmed right through to our bones.
+It was like having a long-awaited bath as the water warmed us right through to our bones.

 That evening we were sitting enjoying the best Green Curry Soup for dinner when our NZ friend Eddy walked past!
 So it turned into another big night where we downed 2 Chang Mate’s (3litres of beer in each Chiang Mate) and then hit the cocktails.